Xygeni Security Glossary

 Frequently Asked Questions (FAQs) about Data Leakage #

-Secret leaks occur when sensitive credentials, such as API keys and passwords, are accidentally exposed during software development.
-These leaks can lead to unauthorized access and data breaches.
-Learn how to prevent them by visiting Secrets Leaks: One Step to the Disaster.
+Secret leaks happen when credentials—like API keys, tokens, or passwords are accidentally exposed during development.
+These can be found in source code, configuration files, or version control.
+As a result, attackers may gain unauthorized access.
+Learn how to prevent them in Secrets Leaks: One Step to the Disaster.